edsu/diss/chapters/07-seeing-software.md

 as digital preservation practices for cultural heritage organizations.
 The practices of disk imaging and fixity analysis are tools for measuring people through their hard drives.
-NIST's practices of appraisal of the web, their decisions of what to collect, and what not to collect, are enactment of this forensic apparatus.
+NIST's practices of appraisal of the web, their decisions of what to collect, and what not to collect, are an enactment of this forensic apparatus.

 Foucault is perhaps best known for his critical analysis of power as domination,